 - This binding method usually has a fairly quick turnaround and can be done at most commercial printers in-house.

 - When used for books with many pages, the nesting of pages within one another can cause creeping.

 - Books are less durable; the cover and pages can be easily damaged.

 4. COMB, SPIRAL & THERMAL BINDING

 These are the three techniques commonly used when binding short-run books.
-Comb binds actually looks like a comb threading into a series of holes punched into the edge of the book.
-Spiral binding involves punching of similar holes but instead of the comb, a metal/plastic coil is threaded through the holes.
+Comb binds actually look like a comb threading into a series of holes punched into the edge of the book.
+Spiral binding involves punching similar holes but instead of the comb, a metal/plastic coil is threaded through the holes.
 Thermal binding is a bit different; the pages of the book are glued to the spine by heating the cover’s spine.